AkiraJinkoji/Conceptual-Design-Tool-for-Commercial-Airplane/README.md

 - **Payload/crew weights**
 - **Iterations**: maximum allowed

-⚠️ *Phase names must be spelled correctly for the tool to work.*
+Note: *Phase names must be spelled correctly for the tool to work.*

 ### Outputs
 - Numerical results in MATLAB command window: